CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Only create a basic structure of TicTacToe.

 **Thoughts:** Today no efficient work is done,spend time by web surfing and in last create a basic structure of TicTacToe game but UI and logic part remain to implement.

+### Day 37: Sep 10 2020 (Thursday)

+**Today's Progress:** Work on UI of TicTacToe game.

+**Thoughts:** Only work on UI today,animation effects and logic still left.
+Trying to give an hackish look to game.
+Tomorrow will implement logic part.